Stefenmarg/stefenmarg.github.io/projects.md

 permalink: /projects/
 ---

-### This page here will be covering all the available and public projects released by me and/or other contributors.
+### In this page projects that I make and/or partake into will be covered.